iomicifikko/OpenRefine/docs/docs/manual/grelfunctions.md

 You may need to do some data preparation with cross(), such as using trim() on your key columns or deduplicating values.

 The first argument will be interpreted as `cell.value` if set to `cell`.

-If you omit projectName and columnName, they will default to the current project and index column (number 0).
+_This feature is going to be added from OpenRefine 3.5 onwards only_ If you omit projectName and columnName, they will default to the current project and index column (number 0).

 Recipes and more examples for using cross() can be found [on our wiki](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#combining-datasets).